 Available with 3D Analyst license.

-The ArcGIS 3D Analyst extensiontoolbox provides a collection of geoprocessing tools that enable a wide variety of analytical, data management, and data conversion operations on surface models and three-dimensional vector data.
+The ArcGIS 3D Analysttoolbox provides a collection of geoprocessing tools that enable a wide variety of analytical, data management, and data conversion operations on surface models and three-dimensional vector data.
 The toolbox is conveniently organized into toolsets that define the scope of tasks accomplished by the tools they contain.

 A 3D surface model is a digital representation of features, either real or hypothetical, in three-dimensional space.
 Some simple examples of 3D surfaces are a landscape, an urban corridor, gas deposits under the earth, and a network of well depths to determine water table depth.
 These are all examples of real features, but surfaces could be derived or imaginary.